WPTRC | Food Safety

 Food safety is an action of applying scientific principles in handling, preparation, and storage of food to prevent foodborne illness.
-Foodborne illness is any illness resulting from foods that people ate.
+Foodborne illness is any illness resulting from foods that people have eaten.
 The hazards causing foodborne illness are bacteria, viruses, parasites, and toxins from bacteria, plants, animals, or environment.
 The symptoms of foodborne illness are nausea, abdominal pain, vomiting, diarrhea, fever, headache, or tiredness.
 Foodborne illness can result in permanent health consequence such as kidney failure or even death, especially to high risk populations, which are children, elderly people, pregnant women, and individuals with weakened immune systems.

 Based on the data from the Guam Public Health and Social Services (GPHSS), the cases of foodborne illness occurred on Guam are estimated between 13,000 and 152,000 each year.
 The economic cost is estimated from $5.1 to 42.6 million per year.
 About sixty percentage of foodborne illness on Guam occurs in provide homes.
 The frequency of foodborne illness on Guam is higher than that in the states.
 In the United States, the Centers for Disease Control and Prevention (CDC) estimate 76 million cases of foodborne illness per year, resulting in 325,000 hospitalization and 5,000 deaths.

 Foodborne illness is preventable.
 Our food safety program provides food safety education to general consumers, focusing on food safety principles and five key food handling practices: